rudradeep22/Youtube-video-quiz/README.md

 ## Usage

-1. **Run the script:**
+1. **Run the Streamlit app:**

     ```sh
-    python rag_cli.py
+    streamlit run rag_app.py
     ```

 2. **Provide the YouTube video link:**

     When prompted, enter the YouTube link of the video you want to transcribe and analyze.
-If you don't want to transcribe a new video, leave it blank.

 3. **Ask questions:**